 Final thoughts:

-This is one of the best Thanksgiving vegetable dishes, and you can't go wrong with roasted veggies because almost everyone loves them and can eat them since they're allergy friendly.
+This is one of the best Thanksgiving vegetable dishes, and you can't go wrong with roasted veggies.
+Everyone loves them, and most can eat them since they're allergy friendly.

 Because they can easily be adapted to your taste and dietary preferences, you can make this dish work for all your guests.

-Delicious, nourishing, and no matter what lifestyle you live or allergies you have, you can eat this!
+Delicious, nourishing, and no matter what lifestyle you live or allergies you have, you can enjoy this healthy side dish!

 These roasted Thanksgiving veggies are an excellent addition to your holiday table, so you can still enjoy your old favorites while adding some extra vegetable side dish options.